Martin Gardner: Influence

-Gardner's column has been credited with introducing the public to works and problems that have become mainstays of popular mathematics including the secretary problem, Conway's Game of Life, the Mandelbrot set, Penrose tiles, public-key cryptosystems, and books such as A K Dewdney’s Planiverse and Douglas Hofstadter’s Gödel, Escher, Bach.
-Gardner was instrumental in spreading the awareness and understanding of M. C. Escher’s work.
-Gardner wrote to Escher in 1961 to ask permission to use his Horseman tessellation in an upcoming column about H.S.M.
-Coxeter.
-Escher replied, saying that he knew Gardner as author of The Annotated Alice, which had been sent to Escher by Coxeter.
-The correspondence led to Gardner introducing the previously unknown Escher's art to the world.
+Gardner's column introduced the public to books such as A K Dewdney’s Planiverse and Douglas Hofstadter’s Gödel, Escher, Bach.
 His writing was credited as both broad and deep.
 Noam Chomsky once wrote, "Martin Gardner's contribution to contemporary intellectual culture is unique – in its range, its insight, and understanding of hard questions that matter."
 Gardner repeatedly alerted the public (and other mathematicians) to recent discoveries in mathematics–recreational and otherwise.
 In addition to introducing many first-rate puzzles and topics such as Penrose tiles and Conway's Game of Life, he was equally adept at writing columns about traditional mathematical topics such as knot theory, Fibonacci numbers, Pascal's triangle, the Möbius strip, transfinite numbers, four-dimensional space, Zeno's paradoxes, Fermat's Last Theorem, and the four-color problem.

 Gardner set a new high standard for writing about mathematics.
 In a 2004 interview he said, "I go up to calculus, and beyond that I don't understand any of the papers that are being written.
 I consider that that was an advantage for the type of column I was doing because I had to understand what I was writing about, and that enabled me to write in such a way that an average reader could understand what I was saying.
 If you are writing popularly about math, I think it's good not to know too much math."
 John Horton Conway called him "the most learned man I have ever met."